RESTORATION TIPS

 Before You Get Started

 Both before starting, and during dismantling, it is vital to build up data.
 This is partly photographic data of every detail so that you will know how to put everything back together again.
 Also, dimensions (especially the wood frame) need to be recorded.
 Dimensions of door surround, windows, wheel arches, length of scuttle, etc. etc. Keep in mind that the left and right halves of the body will differ slightly.
+If the frame is falling apart and distorted, then you will have to measure partly from panels, and try to establish what the remaining dimensions should be.
 Keep notes on joints, screws, fixings, routing of wires and pipes etc.

 No Jigsaw Puzzles Here!